Code-Institute-Submissions/savasana_yoga/README.md

 The footer also contains social media links for the website's social media accounts.

 I have also created a search bar in the footer to allow users to quickly search for yoga classes.
-When a user searches for a yoga classes, they are directed to the products page and shown the relevant results, otherwise, they are informed that they search criteria provided no results.
+When a user searches for yoga classes, they are directed to the products page and shown the relevant results, otherwise, they are informed that the search criteria provided no results.

 #### Home App

-This app acts as the home page, and informs that user about the content and purpose of the website.
+This app acts as the home page and informs the user about the content and purpose of the website.
 This app contains a hero image, a call to action button to view products.

 This page also features an 'about' section which informs the users of the yoga studio's philosophy.

-Finally, the page also features three product cards which are filtered by the beginner category to quickly showcase to the user that beginner friendly classes that are offered.
+Finally, the page also features three product cards which are filtered by the beginner category to quickly showcase to the user the beginner-friendly classes that are offered.

 In addition, the home page displays the latest blog post to encourage readers to visit the studio's blog.

 #### Products App

-This app facilitaes the feature to all users to see all products offered by the yoga studio.
+This app facilitates the feature to all users to see all products offered by the yoga studio.
 This app allows users to also view more information about a product, by visiting the product detail page.

 Finally, this app also allows admin users to create, edit, and delete all products in the database.

 ##### All Products Page

-This page displays all product currently being offered.
-A user has the ability to sort products both in ascending and descending by name, price and category.
+This page displays all products currently being offered.
+A user can sort products both in ascending and descending by name, price, and category.

-A user also has the ability to filter products by category (for instance, beginner or advanced classes)
+A user also can filter products by category (for instance, beginner or advanced classes)

-Finally, a user is able to search for products by name, category or a keyword search via a product's description in the search bar in the footer which is displayed on every page.
+Finally, a user can search for products by name, category, or keyword search via a product's description in the search bar in the footer which is displayed on every page.
 ##### Individual Product Page

 The individual products page is created mostly with template tags, to allow the variety of information in each product to be displayed correctly.

 The page features a larger size of the product image, a product description, and information regarding the product's price, and timetable information.

-The page also features a link to the timetable page, for users to look at other times which may suit them, and which classes best suit their time schedule.
+The page also features a link to the timetable page, for users to look at other times which may suit them, and which classes the best suit their time schedule.

-Finally, the page also features an add to cart button, and a button which redirects users back to the all products page.
+Finally, the page also features an add to cart button and a button that redirects users back to the all products page.

 #### Class Management

-If the user logged in is an admin user, they will have access to the dropdown menu item 'Class Management' in the Account navigation item, which allows a user to create a new product for users to purchase.
+If the user logged in as an admin user, they will have access to the dropdown menu item 'Class Management' in the Account navigation item, which allows a user to create a new product for users to purchase.

 In addition, when an admin user is viewing the All Products page, they are shown two buttons on each product card: 'Edit' and 'Remove'.
 The Edit link directs the user to a Product form to edit the current product.

 The 'Remove' link triggers a modal to confirm that the admin user wishes to delete the product from the database.
 A product is only deleted once the user confirms this action.

 #### Cart App

-This app provides users with the functionality to add products to the shopping cart, allows users to adjust their shopping cart by changing the quanitity of items, as well as the ability to remove items from their cart.
+This app provides users with the functionality to add products to the shopping cart, allows users to adjust their shopping cart by changing the number of items, as well as the ability to remove items from their cart.

-Each time an action is performed by the user for instance, adding an item to the cart, adjusting the quantity, or removing an item, a toast is triggered and a preview of their shopping cart is displayed.
+Each time an action is performed by the user, for instance, adding an item to the cart, adjusting the quantity, or removing an item, a toast is triggered and a preview of their shopping cart is displayed.
 The preview provides users with the names, images, and price of an item as well as the total price of their current shopping cart.

 #### Checkout App

 The Checkout App provides users with the functionality to securely purchase the items in their shopping cart.
 To allow for a secure and streamlined purchasing experience I have used Stripe.

 If a user is currently logged in, the checkout information will be populated from their profile (provided that they have filled out their profile information).
-Otherwise, a user has the ability to either save the checkout information to the profile, or to create an account.
+Otherwise, a user can either save the checkout information to the profile or create an account.

 To create a truly streamlined experience for users when navigating the checkout app, it is also possible to purchase products without creating an account.

-Once a user has clicked the 'Complete Order' button, a loading overlay animation is triggerd to indicate to the user that the payment is in process.
+Once a user has clicked the 'Complete Order' button, a loading overlay animation is triggered to indicate to the user that the payment is in process.

-Once this is completed, a user is automatically directed to the Checkout Success page, where they are notified that a confirmation email has been sent to their email address, as well as provided with a summary of their order.
+Once this is completed, a user is directed to the Checkout Success page, where they're notified that a confirmation email has been sent to their email address, as well as provided with a summary of their order.

 #### Profile App

 The Profile App provides users with the functionality to store their information to speed up the checkout process, as well as a place to edit their previously saved personal information.
 In addition, the profile page also users to view their order history.
-Finally, if a user has a registerd account, they can leave comments on blog posts.
+Finally, if a user has a registered account, they can leave comments on blog posts.

 ##### Register
 A user can create an account by clicking on the dropdown-menu link 'Register' in the navigation link 'Account'.

-When registering an account, a user must input a username, their email address and a password.
-The password field needs to be entered twice in order to avoid typos.
+When registering an account, a user must input a username, email address, and password.
+The password field needs to be entered twice to avoid typos.

 Once a user registers, they are sent a verification/confirmation email, with a link.
 Once a user confirms their email address, the account is created, and they can access their profile page.